Get Approved for up to $35,000 in 3 minutes

 Cashing Out Cryptocurrency Without Paying Taxes

 Unfortunately, if you cash out cryptocurrency, then you have to pay taxes on it.
 The factors like business income and capital gains will determine how much tax you are required to pay.
 What many people don’t realize is that the CRA is monitoring all crypto activity.
-They work with lots of the crypto platforms to verify that those who are investing and trading in crypto are filing their taxes correctly.
+They work with lots of crypto platforms to verify that those who are investing and trading in crypto are filing their taxes correctly.

 Reporting Cryptocurrency